Stocks

 Trading desks are manned by licensed traders who specialize in specific investment types.
 They primarily use electronic trading systems and market makers to find the best prices for clients.

-READ MORE Trade Volume Index TVI What it is How it Works
+READ MORE Unlimited Tax Bond What It is How It Works

 Trading desks receive clients’ orders from the sales desk, which suggests trading ideas to institutional and high-net-worth investors.
 Trading desks also assist clients with structuring financial products, identifying opportunities, and supporting agreements between companies and investors.